JUNIOR PREVIEW - UPDATE #2: JANUARY

-Happy December!
+Welcome to Spring of Junior Year!
 It is exciting to think about your future opportunities and I know you have lots of questions about post high school planning.
-Rest assured that I have a year of meetings and support planned for you.
-I have organized the spring semester to provide a great deal of information and resources to all students, allowing for plenty of time for follow up throughout the next twelve months.
-This email is just a jump-start on what is in store when we return from winter break.
+Rest assured that we have a year of meetings and support planned for you.
+The spring semester is organized to provide a great deal of information and resources to all students, allowing for plenty of time for follow up throughout the next twelve months.

-Junior PARENT Workshops: I will be providing Junior Parent Workshops in January & February (pick one).
+Junior PARENT Workshops: I will be providing Junior Parent Workshops in February.
 The topic is “Insider Tips to Help You Help Your Student Navigate the College Search Maze.”
 Dates/times will be forwarded in a separate email.
-I then host one final Junior Parent Workshop (Q&A only) in late spring to handle any follow-up questions that arise following spring college visits/gap year fair, etc. I also co-host a Student workshop during Tutorial with a College of Marin Counselor where we review the fantastic opportunities provided via the community college (i.e., guaranteed admission to the UC system, saving $$$ thousands of dollars).
+I then host one final Junior Parent Workshop (Q&A only) in late spring to handle any follow-up questions that arise following spring college visits/gap year fair, etc. Counselors also co-host a Student workshop during Tutorial with a College of Marin Counselor where we review the fantastic opportunities provided via the community college (i.e., guaranteed admission to the UC system, saving $$$ thousands of dollars).
 This workshop will be open to parents as well, and I will forward the date to you once it is set.

 CURRENT TO DO IDEAS:

 Make sure to take the exams WITH WRITING, as that is a requirement of the UC system and many private colleges.

-I encourage students to finish ALL testing by June of junior year, as that also alleviates anxiety about testing in the fall of senior year, when the focus should be on essay refinement and application completion.
+I usually encourage students to finish ALL testing by June of junior year, as that also alleviates anxiety about testing in the fall of senior year, when the focus should be on essay refinement and application completion.
+With COVID, this may not be possible this year, so you will have to make adjustments as the health situation unfolds.